DMDC Active Duty Military Searches and Verification Provided by Servicemembers Civil Relief Act Centralized Verification Service

 Default Judgment Protection

 If the court enters a default judgment against a servicemember during their term of active duty or 60 days thereafter, the SCRA allows the servicemember to reopen it and set it aside.
 However, the servicemember must show that their service prevented them from showing up in court.

 Life Insurance Protection

-The SCRA also permits the servicemember to request deferment of certain commercial life insurance premiums and other payments for the period of military service and two years thereafter.
-If the Department of Veteran Affairs approves the request, the United States will guarantee the payments, the policy shall continue in effect, and the servicemember will have two years after the period of military service to repay all premiums and interest.
-The SCRA increases the amount of insurnce this program will cover to the greater of $250,000.00 or the maximum limit of the Servicemembers Group Life Insurance.(See Section 401, SCRA)
+The SCRA also allows servicemembers to request deferment of certain commercial life insurance premiums and other payments during military service and for two years after.
+If the Department of Veterans Affairs approves the request, the United States will guarantee the payments, the policy shall continue in effect and the servicemember will have two years after the period of military service to repay all premiums and interest.
+The SCRA increases the amount of insurance this program will cover to either $250,000 or the maximum limit of the Servicemembers Group Life Insurance.(See Section 401, SCRA)